 Google Trends – You can use it to find out the popular searches in your niche and deliver the right content and products to your customers.

-SEO is an important tool for every small business who wants to compete online, regardless of the size, language or region.
+SEO is an important tool for every small business that wants to compete online, regardless of size, language, or region.

 SEO is not hard but it takes time to work so you need to be patient.